English French German Italian Portuguese Russian Spanish

 • Fists moving to mouth

-Crying is a late sign of hunger, and it can be hard to calm a baby who is crying to feed, or it can tire baby and use the energy needed to nurse.
+Crying is a late sign of hunger, and it can be hard to calm a baby who is crying to feed, or it can tire baby and use the energy needed to breastfeed.

 SIGNS YOUR BABY IS FULL